hopugop/dynamodb-tictactoe-example-app/README.md

 ## Installing Python

-Download Python (use v3.6+) by following the instructions on https://www.python.org/download/
+If you don't have Python installed by default, download Python (use v3.6+) by following the instructions on https://www.python.org/download/

-## Installing Flask and Boto3 (Choose one of the two options):
+## Installing required dependencies:

 Download/install pip *(Follow the instructions here http://pip.readthedocs.org/en/latest/installing.html)*

-   Once you have pip up to date and installed, run these commands.
+   Once you have pip up to date and installed, clone this repo, cd to its dir and run:.

-        pip3 install Flask
-        pip3 install boto3
+        pip3 install -r /path/to/requirements.txt

 ## Configuring Tic Tac Toe
 Once you have these dependencies set up, you will have to run the application with your own configurations.